 STEP 3: The WHAT

 This is the glue that ties your ideal audience to your business.
 It’s also the message part of our puzzle.
 We figured out whom we need to talk to and what our goals are.
 Based on that, we can make some assumptions.
-For example if you wanted to sell farm equipment to a rural farmer, a message would have a very different tone then if you were trying to sell baby carriages to downtown moms.
-For example, if we wanted to sell muffins to Judy (from the example persona), we may use a message along the lines of: “Quick organic snack for those on the GO!”
+For example, if you wanted to sell farm equipment to a rural farmer, a message would have a very different tone then if you were trying to sell baby carriages to downtown moms.
+For example, if we wanted to sell muffins to Judy, we may use a message along the lines of: “Quick organic snack for those on the GO!”

 Developing a message is a key component to building a strategy and it may manifest itself in many iterations.
 However, let’s just stick with one for now and you can develop more once you start working on your own.
 In terms of how to develop a message, there are many fantastic resources in branding and marketing books such as Being Direct, Purple Cow or Creative Advertising (Awesome, awesome book!).

 Thinking back to our persona, we can make some more assumptions (or commissioned research if you prefer?) about which channels they are most likely to use.
 In Judy’s case, it would be safe to assume that she is active on Facebook and may watch an online video or two if forwarded to her.
 She also has an interest in cooking, which means she may read a cooking blog or look for a recipe online from time to time.